Estimated reading time: 9 minutes

 - When the position the applicant applied for is filled – whether they got the job or not.

-To create a new employee orientation check list, simply gather a group of employees and ask them, what kind of information was important for you to know when you were first hired.
+To create a new employee orientation checklist, gather a group of employees and ask them what information was vital for you to know when you were first hired.

 Review of Policies